Here’s my guide to visiting the Piazza della Signoria, the most famous square in Florence Italy.

 It was a politically astute move.
 The Medici effectively turned a political hub into an outdoor museum, all the better to make the people comfortable with their wielding of power.

-Let's take a tour of the best statues in the beautiful Piazza della Signoria.
+Here are the must see sculptures and statues in the Piazza della Signoria.

 1. Donatello, Marzocco, 1416